DavidRaab/Sq/README.md

 Because I didn't liked the way that Perl and many other languages evolved.
 This crazy stuff and automatic "crying" that everything not object-oriented must be bad is horrible.

-So i just wanted another direction.
+So I just wanted another direction.

 I just read all beginner books of Perl.
 Had the Perl Bible.
 Perl Best Practices, Object-Oriented Perl, 2-3 Catalyst Books.
 Developers Testing,